poporopop25/multisynq/README.md

-# 🧠 Multisyqn OneTap Build
+# 🧠 Multisynq OneTap Build

 A one-tap deployment setup for running a Multisynq node using the `synchronizer` CLI.
 Easily initialize, configure, and manage your node and web dashboard as system services.